verivital/behaverify/REPRODUCIBILITY/2024_NFM/README.md

 3. Running Tests using Docker -> this section will explain how to run the tests using Docker.
 4. Running Tests Locally (verbose) -> this section will explain how to run tests locally.
 It also explains why each step of the installation is necessary.
 5. Running Tests Locally (concise) -> this section will explain how to run tests locally.
 It does not provide explanations.
 6. MoVe4BT Information -> this section will provide information about MoVe4BT.
-Unfortunately, we were not able to find a way to use it from the commandline.
+Unfortunately, we were not able to find a way to use it from the command-line.
 7. Interpreting and Comparing Results -> this section will explain how to interpret the generated results and what they correspond to in the paper.
 8. Potential Errors and Workarounds -> this section will explain how to deal with some of the potential errors encountered.
 9. Directory Explained -> this section will provide detailed information about everything in this directory.